Random-Software-Repo/scripts/shell/rplay/README.md

 	$ rvolumedown --host <target>
 ```

 Each invocation will adjust the volume up or down by 10 percentage points.
 You can specify a value to set the volume to, but the format of the value depends on the avalaible tool to change the volume.
-This differs between FreeBSD and Linux and possibly between distros.
+This differs between FreeBSD and Linux and possibly between different Linux distributions.
 See `rplay -h` for more information.

 ## Other Usage

 rplay can also be invoked via the `rnoise` and `renterprise` symlinks.
-These both do the same thing: play a low frequency white noise reminiscent of the background drone on a certain well know fictional starship from the second series of as well known science-fiction franchise.
+These both do the same thing: play a low frequency white noise reminiscent of the background drone on a certain well know fictional starship from the second series of a well known science-fiction franchise.

 ```
 	$ rnoise --host <target>